Jjuicetin/Splunk-Home-Lab/docs/attacks.md

 ### T1197 Bits Job Simulation
-To simulate this attack, use Atomic Red Team.
+To simulate this attack, i used Atomic Red Team.
+Atomic Red Team is an open-source library and PowerShell-based framework that provides simple, focused tests to emulate adversary tactics, techniques, and procedures (TTPs) mapped to the MITRE ATT&CK framework